c2is/SocialWallBundle/README.md

                 # Used to fetch posts with the given tags
                 tags:                 []

+                # Used to fetch tweets from a specific user
+                user:              ~

-                # Used to fetch posts number of followers of a specific user
+                # Used to fetch number of tweets and number of followers of a specific user
                 user_id:              ~
-                limit:                '50'
+                limit:                50
                 api:
                     api_key:              ~ # Required
                     api_secret:           ~